LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Chirotopes of finite planar families of points

 Combining Theorems~\ref{pretheotwo},~\ref{theoPMversionpoint} and \ref{pretheofou} we get the characterization of chirotopes of planar families of points mentioned in the abstract.

-\begin{theorem} Let $\chi$ be a map defined on the set of triples of a finite set~$I$.
-Then $\chi$ is the chirotope of a finite family of oriented points of a \projectivegeometry\ if and only if for every 3-, 4-, and 5-subset $J$ of $I$ the restriction of $\chi$ to the set of triples of $J$ is the chirotope of a finite family of pairwise disjoint oriented points of a \projectivegeometry. \end{theorem}
+\begin{theorem} Let $\chi$ be a map on the set of $3$-subsets of a finite set~$I$.
+Then $\chi$ is a chirotope of finite planar families of points if and only if for every $3$-, $4$-, and $5$-subset $J$ of $I$ the restriction of $\chi$ to the set of $3$-subsets of $J$ is a chirotope of finite planar families of points. \end{theorem}